Observation of photon recoil effects in single-beam absorption spectroscopy with an ultracold strontium gas: Experimental setup

 \section{Experimental setup}

 Fig. \hyperref[fig1]{1(a)} shows the experimental setup.
 The $^{88}$Sr atoms are first loaded into a two-stage magneto-optical trap (MOT) for the laser cooling and trapping \cite{Nosske2017, Qiao2019}, operated on the broad \broad and narrow \narrow transitions, respectively.
-We could create an atomic cloud of $10^6$ atoms with a density of about $10^{10}$~cm$^{-3}$ and a temperature around 1~$\mu$K. A cigar-shaped optical dipole trap (ODT) formed by two horizontally propagating beams at the wavelength of 532~nm, is simultaneously switched on at the second-stage MOT.
+Typically we produce an atomic cloud of $10^6$ atoms with a density of about $10^{10}$~cm$^{-3}$ and a temperature around 1~$\mu$K in the MOT.
+A cigar-shaped optical dipole trap (ODT) formed by two horizontally propagating beams at the wavelength of 532~nm, is simultaneously switched on during the narrow-line MOT \cite{Qiao2019}.
 The two ODT beams both have a waist of about 60~$\mu$m and cross at an angle of 18$^{\circ}$.
 Holding atoms in the ODT for 200~ms to reach equilibrium after switching off the MOT, we obtain about $(0.5\cdots 5)\times10^5$ atoms at a temperature of $0.7 \cdots 6$~$\mu$K depending on the ODT power.
 At a power of 0.6~W for each beam the trap depth of the ODT is about $6\mu$K and the trap frequencies are $2\pi\times$(217, 34, 217)~Hz along the $x$, $y$, and $z$ directions [see Fig. \hyperref[fig1]{1(a)}], respectively, resulting in cloud radii of (27, 69, 27)~$\mu$m and a peak density of $7\times10^{11}$cm$^{-3}$.
-The temperatures along the $y$ and $z$ directions are mapped out by the standard TOF method.
-The above-mentioned atom numbers, cloud sizes, and temperatures are measured using absorption imaging with the broad \broad transition.
-The lifetime of the atomic clouds in the ODT is about 2~s, limited by the collisions with background gas.
+The above-mentioned atom numbers, cloud sizes, and temperatures are measured using standard time-of-flight (TOF) imaging technique \cite{Ketterle1999} with the broad \broad transition ($\Gamma/2\pi\approx32$~MHz).
+The lifetime of the atomic clouds in the ODT is about 2~s, limited by the collisions with background particles.